Note: see session law sections for effective dates.

 (c) A hospital leave day shall be a day for which a recipient has been admitted to a hospital for medical or acute psychiatric care and is temporarily absent from the psychiatric residential treatment facility.
 The state shall reimburse 50 percent of the per diem rate for a reserve bed day while the recipient is receiving medical or psychiatric care in a hospital.

-NOTE: The amendment to subdivision 3 by Laws 2020, First Special Session chapter 2, article 2, section 23, is effective September 1, 2020, or upon federal approval, whichever is later.
+NOTE: The amendment to subdivision 1 by Laws 2021, chapter 30, article 17, section 80, is effective July 1, 2022, or upon federal approval, whichever is later.
 The commissioner of human services shall notify the revisor of statutes when federal approval is obtained.
-Laws 2020, First Special Session chapter 2, article 2, section 23, the effective date.
+Laws 2021, chapter 30, article 17, section 114.

 Official Publication of the State of Minnesota